UAS Space Review

 No. While there will be an expectation that the majority of UAS sections will be able to reduce their existing space allocations, specific reductions will depend on a range of operational factors determined through the course of the project.
 However, initial scoping indicates that 25% is likely to be broadly achievable in most spaces.
 Exploring opportunities for greater space saving will be done in consultation with individual teams.

 This project is focused on providing the right space for UAS teams based on current practices and future projections.
-Changing ways of working to require more home working is not currently part of its scope.
+However, it is possible that the way individuals work across the working week may need to change to make effective use of space.